catalyst-cloud/catalystcloud-docs/source/tutorials/other/deploying-nextcloud.rst

 Creating your stack using terraform
 ===================================

+The `cloud init`_ file configures the software on the instance when it starts for the first time.
+In our case we want to install Nextcloud, so the cloud init file installs docker and writes systemd services to the instance.

+The containers started in the setup script are Nextcloud, `NGINX`_ and the `NGINX_proxy_acme_companion`_.
+The NGINX container is a reverse proxy for Nextcloud, and ensures communication with the Nextcloud server is encrypted.
+The acme companion automatically configures the letsencrypt certificates for the server using the ACME protocol.

 Now that we have all of the required software installed and our resources defined in our template files, we can use Terraform to construct our resources on the cloud.